vvn9847/SONiC/routing-loading-time-enhancement-HLD.md

 ### 6.1.
 Fpmsyncd
 Fpmsyncd needs a timer thread to flush pipeline. *FLUSH_INTERVAL* controls the interval between two flush operations.
 An appropriate *FLUSH_INTERVAL* should be set to ensure route is buffered in redis pipeline and is not delayed for too long.
 The original flush operations in the main loop may not be needed any more.
 Since timer thread and main thread both operate on the same redis pipeline object, a mutex lock is needed here.

 Since data are now buffered in redis pipeline, we need to set a larger size for redis pipeline rather than 128 as default value.
-Redis pipeline will flush itself when it's full, so a larger size may also reduce redis I/O pressure. *10000* to *15000* seems to be an appropriate size in our use case.
+Redis pipeline will flush itself when it's full, so a larger size may also reduce redis I/O pressure. *10000* to *15000* is an appropriate size range in our use case.

 *FLUSH_INTERVAL* and *REDIS_PIPELINE_SIZE* should be configured by user for different use case.